-The government is now reportedly considering levying 28% goods and services tax for virtual coins, by putting it in the basket with Casino, lottery, and betting.
+The government is now reportedly considering levying a 28% GST on crypto transactions, by putting it in the basket with casinos, lotteries, race courses, and betting.

 India has already imposed a 30% tax on all earnings from the transfer of crypto asset transactions and non-fungible tokens besides deducting 1% TDS above a threshold.
 Gifts made in crypto or digital assets are also subject to tax now.